pingcap/discourse-theme-asktug/README.md

 - if you only want a first level menu, just modify the `header items`. for example, if you want to add a new item, just write `name;href`, split by `;`.

-- if you want a second level menu, you must let the first level menu item be a single `name`.
+- if you want a second level menu, you must let the first level menu item be a single `name` or `name;href`.
 Then, at the same position of the `subheader items`, write you dropdown items.
 For example, you can write as `name1;href1,name2;href2`, same as first level menu but just need to remember use `,` to split the items.

+- if you want a third level menu, you need to add new items in `third level items`.
+The format is:

+  `header_index-subheader_index,name;href`

+  For example, `1-1,Baidu;https://baidu.com` will treat the first subheader item under the first header item as a dropdown.

 - Use `#...` as a placeholder when a first level menu item is between two second level menu items.
 Start by `#`, end with any characters.